How CLMRS work in practice

 • Identifying children in child labour through an active monitoring process, using standardized data collection tools.

-• Providing both prevention and remediation support to children in child labour, and others at risk, and documenting the support provided.
+• Providing prevention and remediation support to children in child labour, and others at risk, and documenting the support provided.

-• Following-up with children identified in child labour to monitor their status on a regular basis until they have stopped engaging in child labour.
+• Following up with children identified in child labour to monitor their status on a regular basis until they have stopped engaging in child labour.

 Remediation to address and prevent child labour